 Lesson Plan & Exercise Samples*: you must submit a lesson plan that corresponds to the position for which you are applying (e.g. if you are applying for a middle years math position, you must submit a lesson plan for a 7th or 8th grade math classroom).
 For the Exercise Samples you will answer these questions in the application portal; there is no time limit, but we recommend you save often; once you submit your responses, they are considered final and cannot be edited or updated; do not hit the “back” button on your web browser during the data exercise – doing so may prevent you from being able to complete this exercise.

-For School Counselors, Speech/Vision/Hearing Teachers: For the Exercise Sample section you may skip this page.
+For School Counselors, Speech/Vision/Hearing Teachers: For the Exercise Sample section you mark N/A in the boxes.

 *Transcripts and clearances are not required for initial application review.
 But are required before we can approve a candidate for hire.